pnwairfire/bluesky-web/README.md

 models not requiring met data (e.g. vsmoke, which currently is the only such model supported).

-Again, this API requires posted JSON with two possible top level keys - 'fire_information' and 'config'.
+Again, this API requires posted JSON with three possible top level keys - 'fire_information', 'config', and 'modules'.
 The 'fire_information' key is required, and must contain emissions data, consumption data, growth time windows, and vsmoke meta fields (wind speed and wind direction) for each fire.
 The 'config' key is also required, to specify, at the very least, dispersion start time and num_hours.
+The 'modules' key is optional.

 Since dispersion is run, bluesky will be run asynchronously, and the API response will include a guid to identify the run in subsequent